hhandika/segui/website/docs/cli-usage/extract.md

 segul extract --dir alignments/ --input-format nexus --file id.txt
 ```

-For lots of ID, you can generate all the ID first using unique ID finder function on `segul` ([see above](./extract#finding-unique-ids-in-alignments)).
+For lots of ID, you can generate all the ID first using `segul` [sequence ID extraction](./id).
 Open the text file using your text editor and remove the sequence IDs that you don't need.
 Use this file as an input for `segul extract`.

 > NOTES: `segul` can parse input file written both on Unix-like OS (Linux, WSL, and MacOS) and Windows with carriage return.